google/backup-dr-custom-roles/README.md

 ```
 Close your Cloud Shell and refresh your browser window.

-You will now see the new roles in IAM --> Roles.
+### New custom roles for Actifio GO

+After running the script detailed below, you will have the  custom roles as follows.
 Assign these to the relevant Service Accounts as required.

-### New custom roles for Actifio GO

-After running the script detailed below, you will have the  custom roles as follows:

 * **Actifio GO Full**: Use this for when you want to use a single Service Account for Actifio GO.
 It has all the permissions of the other three roles.
 * **Actifio GO OnVault**: Use this for adding a Google Cloud Storage bucket to Actifio GO